ronymateo2/vue-reddit-client/README.md

 - [x] Dismiss All Button (Animations is implemented).
 - [x] Support split layout
 - [x] Responsive design.

+## Decision

+- Use vuetify + material as a system design
+- Use Vuex to save the state of the application
+- Vue-router allows us to create 2 routes / and /gallery
+- Mock data for rapid prototyping
+- Responsive Design comes with vuetify (drawer component provides a decent responsive design)

+## Architecture

+- Views contain all routes and interaction with Vuex and any services
+- services contain all interaction with any rest API here it's possible to have more like auth, etc.
+- Components interact with Views.
+Communication is just with props and events.
+They don't have any knowledge of any route or state.
+They just provide specific functionality.
+- The model represents the entities in our application.
+- State using a simple Vuex model

 ## Project setup